joesb/helios360/content/handbook/why/filling-the-cdo-role.md

 - … that reflect the organisation’s persona
 - … and are in tight alignment with business objectives.

 That is true for client delivery just as it is for any other part of the business.
-This is the CDO's role says [Myles Lagolago-Craig](https://www.linkedin.com/in/myleslc/){target=_blank rel="noreferrer nofollow ugc noopener"}, CEO of [XWP](https://xwp.co/){target=_blank rel="noreferrer ugc noopener"}: to set the standards, hold people accountable to them, a make them meaningful so they're a metric for progress towards successful outcomes.
+This is the CDO's role says [Myles Lagolago-Craig](https://www.linkedin.com/in/myleslc/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [XWP](https://xwp.co/){target=_blank rel="noreferrer noopener"}: to set the standards, hold people accountable to them, a make them meaningful so they're a metric for progress towards successful outcomes.

 There is an important balance, though.